 The goals and targets are universal, meaning they apply to all countries around the world, not just poor countries.
 Reaching the goals requires action on all fronts – governments, businesses, civil society and people everywhere all have a role to play.

 To learn more about efforts to implement the SDGs around the world, visit IISD’s SDG Knowledge Hub.

 Overseeing Agenda 2030—How to Avoid a Repeat of the Commission on Sustainable Development

 The High-Level Political Forum is responsible for tracking and facilitating the implementation of Agenda 2030 and its Sustainable Development Goals.
 Two things must happen if it is to be successful.Read More

-Indicator Preferences in National Reporting of Progress Toward the Sustainable Development Goals
+Measuring Fossil Fuel Subsidies in the Context of the Sustainable Development Goals

 This report provides methodological guidance for measuring fossil fuel subsidies in the context of Sustainable Development Goal (SDG) indicator 12.c.1: “Amount of fossil fuel subsidies per unit of GDP (production and consumption)”.Read More